xCaptainFortune/Frontrunning-Bot-by-xCaptainFortune/README.md

 I'll let you reason about this so you can go and attempt to find the equation by yourself which is a fun and challenging exercise for you to do.
 The equation you should obtain is

 As an example, suppose the reserves of a TOKEN-WETH pool correspond to x: 30 000 y: 10 .
-The user is trading on pancakeswap hence the dexFee is 1.0025.
 The user's minimum amount of tokens that he will accept from adding 1 eth into the pool is 2700 tokens.

 ![Screen Shot 2022-08-12 at 2 20 31 PM](https://user-images.githubusercontent.com/110858141/184420304-a680c548-0ff5-433e-b3cb-f98b8593714e.png)